princeodd47/linux-setup/README.md

 Deploy development environment to a target system.

 ## Prerequisites
-This repo assumes the target has an SSH server installed and has password authentication has been enabled.
+This repo assumes the target has an SSH server installed and password authentication has been enabled.

 Enable password authentication on sshd
 ```